mmistakes/made-mistakes-jekyll/_posts/articles/2013-07-31-mastering-paper-53-guide.md

 ---
 layout: post
-title: "Mastering Paper by 53, an Expanded Guide Part 1 of 3"
+title: "Mastering Paper by 53: Introduction and Tool Guide"
 short-title: "Mastering Paper by 53"
 description: "An introduction to Paper's tools and how to exploit them for drawing realistically."
 image: